vectordotdev/vector/docs/about/data-model.md

 3. `float`
 4. `bool`
 5. `timestamp`
+6. `array` (must be consistent types)

-#### Arrays
+### Arrays

 For simplicity and performance reasons, Vector represents arrays with indexed keys.
 This means that when Vector ingests arrays it will flatten the items into keys containing the index.
 Additionally, when Vector outputs data it will explode the array back into it's original array structure.

 For example, if Vector ingests the following data: